castiron/cic-veggieburger/README.md

 ```

 ###:point_up:What this does
-By default, veggieburger maps the show/hide toggle functionality to an element with the HTML5 data attribute `data-toggle` when clicked, it toggles the class `open` on both the toggle and the element executing the veggieburger.
+By default, veggieburger maps the show/hide toggle functionality to an element with the HTML5 data attribute `data-toggle`: when clicked, it toggles the class `open` on both the toggle and the element executing the veggieburger.
 By default, you can also activate the "hide" function by clicking outside the executing element.

 ##With Saus